openebs/velero-plugin/README.md

 *Limitation:*
 - _Restore of PV having storageClass, with volumeBindingMode set to WaitForFirstConsumer, won't work as expected_

-#### Creating a restore from cloud backup
+#### Creating a restore from remote/cloud backup
-To restore data from backup, run the following command:
+To restore data from remote/cloud backup, run the following command:

 `velero restore create --from-backup backup_name --restore-volumes=true`